Walk the Yellow River Scenic Belt

 If you’re staying central, you can usually just DiDi to one of the landmarks and start walking from there.
 In apps, Zhongshan Bridge is a safe “anchor” destination because it’s so well-known.
 It’s also close enough that people often do the whole cluster on foot once they arrive.

-If you’re using public transport, some route planners suggest taking the metro to the Xiguan area and walking from there, depending on where you start.
+If you’re using public transport, take the metro to the Xiguan area and walk from there, depending on where you start.

 The easiest way to get a view without killing your legs

 If you want the White Pagoda Hill viewpoint but don’t feel like hiking, there’s a Yellow River ropeway (cable car) that connects the south bank area to the hill.
-Trip listings show it operating (hours can vary by season), and people mention lines of around 40 to 50 minutes at busy times.
+It runs with seasonal hours, and queues can reach 40 to 50 minutes at busy times.

 My take: it’s worth it if you’re short on energy or traveling with someone who hates stairs.
 If it’s a quiet day and you feel fine, walking up is simple and you’ll see more along the way.